Yaeger42/Yaeger42/README.md

 ***
 ## Recent projects
-- Wiki Celebrities as DataScientist using lxml # ToDo: Href here
+- <a href="https://github.com/AbejaCruz/people-new-backend">Wiki Celebrities</a> contributed as Data scientist using lxml
-- Projections of Covid19 Deaths  as dataScientist and backend developer using FastAPI and SciKit #ToDo: Href
+- <a href="https://github.com/Yaeger42/projections">Projections of Covid19</a> Deaths  as dataScientist and backend developer using FastAPI and SciKit

 ***
 ## Languages and tools